Chartered Member - MIStructE

 How to apply

-To apply for Chartered membership, you will need to complete the following documents and submit the relevant supporting documentation as listed on the application together with the appropriate fees:
+To apply for Chartered membership, you will need to complete one of the following documents and submit the relevant supporting documentation as listed on the application together with the appropriate fees:

-- Form M (for candidates following the standard route or Associate-Member to Chartered Member Route)
+- Form EOI (CM) (for candidates following the standard route or Associate-Member to Chartered Member Route)

 - Form M/MRA (for those registered with an organisation with which the Institution has a Mutual Recognition Agreement)